Secondary ticketing sites promise transparency overhaul

 While StubHub, Get Me In! and Seatwave have now publicly committed to the most recent pledge around transparency, the fourth major operator Viagogo, which is routinely criticised for being the worst offender, has not signed up.

-The Consumer Markets Authority said it raised the same concerns with Viagogo as it had with the other sites, including its “historic failure to comply with a commitment given in 2015”, however it has so far not agreed to sign up.
+The Competition and Markets Authority said it raised the same concerns with Viagogo as it had with the other sites, including its “historic failure to comply with a commitment given in 2015”, however it has so far not agreed to sign up.

 Michael Grenfell, the CMA’s executive director for enforcement, stressed that all secondary ticketing sites must play by the rules and treat customers fairly, and said he welcomed the promises made by StubHub, Seatwave and Get Me In!.